Windows

 Richard

-You can create as many virtual desktops as you want using your keyboard.
+You can create virtual desktops using the Taskbar or your keyboard.
+Task View is the main tool for this.

 Accessing Windows 11 virtual desktops via the Taskbar icon